Companies and retailers rely on the level of customer service which they provide, brand image and recommendations – contact centres are no different.

 I am a great believer that in the contact centre environment even with the most up to date technology being deployed the agent is still the key component in how the customer rates the level of service being offered.
 Don’t they say that if a customer gets good customer service they will tell two people but if they receive bad service they normally tell ten people?

-This week I had the opportunity of recommending a contact centre in an outsource capacity and also a new supplier.
+Before the Christmas period I had the opportunity of recommending a contact centre in an outsource capacity and also a new supplier.

 As the Editor of this humble website I normally get a handful of telephone calls a week from contact centre managers asking, for example, what are the best headsets or software available normally after a few companies have ‘pitched’ for the contact centre’s business and independent or impartial advice if required.